 Alastair joined ABP as Regional Director for the Southampton Region in May 2016.
 Prior to joining ABP Alastair spent much of his career in the aviation industry, where his degree in mechanical engineering, along with his accountancy experience, enabled him to support airlines and airports worldwide in strategy formulation, business and performance development and restructuring.
 This experience has helped develop Southampton’s profile as the UK’s number one export port, Europe’s number one cruise turnaround port, and a critical link in supply chains serving businesses and manufacturers throughout the nation.

-Mike McCartain joined ABP as Group Director of Safety, Engineering and Marine in April 2019 having been the Director Marine and Compliance since January 2017.
+Mike McCartain joined ABP as Group Director of Safety, Engineering and Marine in April 2019 after having been the Director Marine and Compliance for two years.
 Mike joined ABP from Carnival UK where he had been looking after the Cunard and P&O Cruise fleet, of 11 large cruise ships for four years as the Vice President Marine and HESS.

 Prior to this he served as a senior officer in the Royal Navy serving on operations world-wide for nearly three decades.